Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 >}

-1) This is a settings issue with BitDefender
+Apply the following fixes after install to prevent crash on save
-2) BitDefender cannot work with mod organiser
+1. Easy solution - Turn off Advance Threat Defense when playing Wildlander

-3) a) Easy solution - Turn off Advanced Threat Defence when playing Wildlander
+OR

-   b) Proper Solution - Add an ADT exception for Wildlander\game-files\Stock Game\SkyrimSE.exe
+1. proper Solutions - Add a ADT exception for Wildlander\game-files\Stock Game\SkyrimSE.exe

-If you also have "Ransomware Remediation" on Add Wildlander\game-files\ModOrganizer.exe
+1. If you also have "Ransomware Remediation" on Add Wildlander\game-files\ModOrganizer.exe

 ---
 ## Crash to Desktop when entering a building or on "finalising setup" Error code fiss.dll+4481 or SkyrimSE.exe+D6DDDA (Stack: BSResource::anonymous_namespace::LooseFileStream* OR BSResource::ArchiveStream* OR BSResource::CompressedArchiveStream** mentioned somewhere)